Vindexus/docs/YouTube Policy.md

 ## Using Monstercat Music in Your Videos

 **Option 1:**
 Content creators can purchase a whitelist license from https://www.monstercat.com/licensing/content-creators.
 This includes the addition of your channel to our whitelist, protecting your channel from any Content ID claims.
-You can 100% monetize your content on YouTube, Twitch, and Beam with a Monstercat license.
+You can 100% monetize your content on YouTube, Twitch, and Beam with a Monstercat whitelist license.

 **Option 2:**
-Content creators can continue to use Monstercat music that has been purchased from approved stores without a Monstercat license, and those videos will be receive Content ID claims as described above.
+Content creators can continue to use Monstercat music that has been purchased from approved stores without a Monstercat license, and those videos will receive Content ID claims as described in our policy.

 **Option 3:**
 Content creators can apply to join the Monstercat Partner Program where they will receive a complementary Monstercat license at zero cost.
 This program is extremely limited and only open to highly influential content creators.
-Apply here:http://bit.ly/LicensingRequest
+Apply here: http://bit.ly/LicensingRequest